iszczesniak/cpp/containers/index.md

 ## A bidirectional iterator

 A bidirectional iterator is a forward iterator with an extra operation
 defined: '--i', i.e., move back by one element.
+The iterator of `std::list` is a bidirectional iterator.
+For example:

+{% highlight c++ %}
+{% include_relative iterator_bidirectional.cc %}
+{% endhighlight %}

 ## A random-access iterator